Samkny/Samkny/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact:
 -->
-I'm Sam a Software Engineer and animal rights activist.
+I'm Sam, a Software Engineer and animal rights activist.
 I believe in technology that improves people, not just systems.